 But where…if not Loch Ness?

-However, you can see the magnificent bits if you decide to include (or select from): Glen Affric, close to the Great Glen; Glen Shiel on the road to Skye; Torridon and Applecross; the seaboard north of Ullapool; Knoydart; even, east of the Great Glen, Strathspey (Spey Valley in its anglicised form); Upper Deeside; even the Angus Glens, if you want silence and the place to yourself.
-Then there are the Scottish islands if you want grand seascapes as well as mountains - the list, of course, starting with the Isle of Skye and also Mull.
+However, you can see the magnificent bits if you decide to include (or select from): Glen Affric, close to the Great Glen; Glen Shiel on the road to Skye; Torridon and Applecross; the seaboard north of Ullapool; Knoydart; even, east of the Great Glen, eg Strathspey (Spey Valley is its anglicised form); Upper Deeside; even the Angus Glens, if you want silence and the place to yourself.
+Some of these are on our page about off the beaten track places in Scotland.

-Finally, as alluded to above, because the main lines of communication are carried in the big trough of the Great Glen, personally I always find trips along Loch Ness and southwards to be slightly claustrophobic, to be honest.
-You can’t see out of the trough - and that’s why it’s always a relief to, say, turn off at Invergarry for the road to Skye where there are views like this (pictured) which give a real sense of space and openness.
+(Pictured above) At last – out of the Great Glen trough.
+It’s always a relief to, say, turn off at Invergarry for the road to Skye where there are views like this which give a real sense of space and openness.